hasnat-shahriyar/C-Programming/C-Practice/Module-14/Final-Exam/JaduMatrix/readme.md

 In this matrix:

-- Primary Diagonal: Elements from (0,0) to (4,4) are on the primary diagonal.
-- Secondary Diagonal: Elements from (0,4) to (4,0) are on the secondary diagonal.
+- The main diagonal (from top-left to bottom-right) and the anti-diagonal (from top-right to bottom-left) contain all 1's.
-- All other elements are `0`.
+- All other elements are 0.

-### Logic:

-- The program iterates over each element of the matrix.
-- For each element:
-  - If it lies on either the primary or secondary diagonal, it must be `1`.
-  - If it doesn't lie on any diagonal, it must be `0`.
-- If any element violates these conditions, the matrix is not a Jadu Matrix.
+- Hence, it's a Jadu Matrix.

-### Sample Input and Output:
+### Sample Inputs and Outputs:

+Let's check the given sample inputs and outputs:

-**Sample Input:**
+**Sample Input 0:**

 ```
 5 5